pcarney8/CarND-Vehicle-Detection/writeup_template.md

 I performed my sliding window search on lines 46 to 85 of the `hog_subsample.py` python file.
 I actually created another method to perform multiple scales (lines 91 through 112 of `hog_subsample.py`).
 I thought this was a good idea because cars would change in scale as they move closer or further.

+I chose a size of 64x64 mainly because 64x64 was same as our training data image size.
+I realize we are changing scales, but I think it's a nice way of keeping in line with the training data.
+The overlap of 0.5 I think is sufficient because my pipeline still ran quickly (with the LinearSVC and no probability), covered all of the desired area, and identified plenty of locations of cars.
+If we needed compute-time needed to be closer to real-time, I would consider reducing this overlap.
+I used `[1, 1.25, 1.5, 2]` for my scales, I think this covers a large spectrum of sizes, at one point I was using 0.7 to 2 in increments of 1/10th, which was a bit of overkill and caused my pipeline to run very slow.
+I think having a few different scales is necessary, but too many can become very costly in terms of compute-time.
+If I had a GPU or something similar to what might run in a Self-Driving Car I would interested to see how many scales we could get away with using.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?